bitbyte27/PythonQuant/TALib/PatternRecognition/README.md

 * The meanings of "very short shadow" are specified with TA_SetCandleSettings;
 * outInteger is positive (1 to 100): concealing baby swallow is always bullish;
 * the user should consider that concealing baby swallow is significant when it appears in downtrend, while this function does not consider it.

+### CDLCOUNTERATTACK
+* Proceed with the calculation for the requested range.
+* Must have:
+* - first candle: long black (white)
+* - second candle: long white (black) with close equal to the prior close
+* The meaning of "equal" and "long" is specified with TA_SetCandleSettings;
+* outInteger is positive (1 to 100) when bullish or negative (-1 to -100) when bearish;
+* the user should consider that counterattack is significant in a trend, while this function does not consider it